-Kiss of the Rose Princess Volume One is a manga by Aya Shouoto, and it was released by VIZ Media’s Shojo Beat imprint in 2014.
-The series is rated “T” for teens; after reading this volume, I would agree with this rating.
+Kiss of the Rose Princess Volume One is a manga by Aya Shouoto, and it was released by VIZ Media’s Shojo Beat imprint.
+The series is rated “T” for teens.
+After reading this volume, I would agree with this rating.

 Written by: Aya Shouoto